lyndonpanton/task-list/README.md

-# Todo
+# Task List

 ## Description

-An application that allows users to add items to a todo list.
-Todo list items can be modified and deleted.
+An application that allows users to add items to a task list.
+Task list items can be modified and deleted.

 ## Getting Started